UPDATE - 24 May 2019

 Brexit is Brexit, and the only possible way forward.

 But this is not the case.
-Other solutions have to be possible.
+Other solutions have to

 June 23rd, 52% of British voters said yes to Brexit.
 They did not want